36th Asia-Pacific Roundtable

 - Should countries seek to limit exposure to certain markets for geopolitical reasons?

-- How can regional FTAs like RCEP and the CPTPP be protected from the divisions of major power rivalry?
+- How can regional free-trade agreements like RCEP and the CPTPP be protected from the divisions of major power rivalry?

 - What could the future of trade and investment in the Asia-Pacific look like?